hasanyousuf/jmeter/README.md

 # Project limitations
   - Project can be maven project and all dependencies should be handeld by maven
+  - The behaviour of requests to REST API should be closer to real one
   - Currently project is not moduler
   - CVS file have 250 users only
   - Tests will be executed on all endpoints with same number of users